mialsy/system-p1-disk-analyzer/README.md

 **Summmary**: This is the project 1 for CS 521 System Programming.
 In this project, I implemented an elasic array and a command line utility - ```da```, which helps the user track of the disk space used by each files under the input directory.

+**update feture**: a new feature to print sub-directory along with files are updated on Mar 11, please check [this branch](https://github.com/usf-cs521-sp21/P1-mialsy/tree/directtory-traverse-feature) for this feature.

 ## About the project

 *Grouwn-ups like numbers.* as said by Antoine De Saint-Exupery.
 Unfortunately as resonsible adult we have to accept that the fact number matters a lot especially when you are running out of disk space.
 And this is where the disk analyizer util ```da``` comes into the play.